-- Papaya that has been fermented might decrease blood sugar in people with type 2 diabetes.
-Diabetes medications are also used to lower blood sugar.
-Taking fermented papaya along with diabetes medications might cause your blood sugar to go too low.
+- Papaya might lower blood sugar levels.
+Taking papaya along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Warfarin (Coumadin)

-- Warfarin (Coumadin) is used to slow blood clotting.
-Papaya might increase the effects of warfarin (Coumadin) and increase the chances of bruising and bleeding.
+- Warfarin is used to slow blood clotting.
+Papaya might increase the effects of warfarin and increase the chances of bruising and bleeding.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.

 Are there interactions with herbs and supplements?